Skip to content

 clean the room

-Clean the room before I come
+Clean the room before your wedding photographer arrives.

 Take off all the plastic bags, the plastic bottle and all what could catch the attention of the picture.